 1. Be Specific

 Don’t be vague.
 If you resolve to lose weight, write down your fitness goals.
 How many pounds do you want to lose?
-How many steps will you take in a day?
+What number of steps will you take in a day?
 How much more flexible do you want to be?
 Exactly what do you wish to achieve out of your yoga practice?

 2. Be Positive